Photo Credit: momaps1.org

 (212) 353-1600

-This concert venue sometimes gets a bad rap by serious club goers as being overly touristy and populated with “amateur” partiers, but the fact is, the megaspace brings in top-notch live acts and internationally-known DJs.
-And it is 18+ for most shows (note that alcohol policies are strictly enforced), with weekly Girls’ Night Out and Girls & Boys Fridays (19+) among the most popular events.
-Wander the floors of this rickety multi-floored warren and you’ll find a wide variety of music, performances and dance spaces.
-Of late, the top floor has been spinning a mix of reggae, Miami beats, calypso and more one weekends.
-On busy nights, do be prepared for aggressive security inspections at the door, crowded dance floors and sometimes overly friendly male patrons.
+Webster Hall sometimes gets a bad rap by serious club goers as being overly-touristy and populated with "amateur" party-goers, but the fact is, the megaspace brings in top-notch live acts and internationally-known DJs.
+And it is 18+ for most shows (alcohol policies are strictly enforced), with weekly Girls' Night Out and Girls +Boys Night themes among their more popular regular events.
+Wander the floors of this multi-floored warren and you'll find a wide variety of music, performances and dance spaces.
+On busy nights, do be prepared for aggressive security inspections at the door and crowded dance floors.
 Prices may vary by age and gender on certain nights.
 Check the website for discount seasonal and event passes.

 Nuyorican Poets Cafe